How It Works

 Zero-width character markers

-FEFF + 16 × (200B | 200C) + FEFF
+U+FEFF + 16 × (U+200B | U+200C) + U+FEFF

-U+FEFF(byte order mark) serves as a boundary delimiterU+200B(zero-width space) represents bit0U+200C(zero-width non-joiner) represents bit1- The 16 bits encode a string-table ID (0--65535), which is a per-request index into the string registry
+U+FEFF(byte order mark): boundary delimiterU+200B(zero-width space): bit0U+200C(zero-width non-joiner): bit1- The 16 bits encode a string-table ID (0 to 65535), a per-request index into the string registry

 Where markers can leak

-- Third-party middleware that captures response content before our middleware runs
+- Third-party middleware that captures content before

-Middleware response processing
+Middleware processing

-The middleware (LiveTranslationsMiddleware) has three jobs:
+LiveTranslationsMiddleware has three jobs:

-/__live-translations__/*are routed directly to view functions, bypassing Django's URL resolver.
-Nourls.pyconfiguration is needed. - Asset injection - for HTML responses from authorized users, the middleware injects three elements before
+Asset injection: for HTML responses from authorized users, the middleware injects before </body>:

 - A